Into the Blue (Kylie Minogue song)

-"Into the Blue" is a song by Australian artist Kylie Minogue.
+"Into the Blue" is a song by Australian singer Kylie Minogue.
 It was written by Kelly Sheehan, Jacob Kasher, and Mike Del Rio and produced by the latter for Minogue's twelfth studio album, Kiss Me Once (2014).
 The song was recorded in London, England on Minogue's 45th birthday in May 2013 and premiered as the album's first single on BBC Radio 2's Ken Bruce show on 27 January 2014.
 Musically, "Into the Blue" features instrumentation of synthesizers, keyboards and strings.
 The lyrical content talks about being independent, free and happy.

 Upon its release, "Into the Blue" received critical acclaim from music critics, some of whom compared it to her 2010 single "All the Lovers".
 Many likened the lyrical content's uplifting theme and praised the composition, vocals and production, while critics noted Minogue retaining her classic image.
 Compared to the lead singles from Minogue's previous albums, it became a moderate commercial success on the charts, reaching the top ten in Ireland and Japan, and component charts in Australia, Belgium, the United Kingdom, and the United States.

 The accompanying music video for "Into the Blue" was directed by Dawn Shadforth and features Minogue partying and walking down the streets of London while spending time with her on-screen boyfriend.
 It was released on 2 February 2014 on Minogue's YouTube account and received universal acclaim from music commentators.